01 October 2018

 “From experience, and anecdotal evidence, a positive mind-set, coupled with a good diet and regular exercise, can reduce the risk of breast cancer recurring,” she says.

 The treatment available to you will depend on the type of tumour and how advanced it is.
-If you do need surgery, the procedures are so advance that you will be left with little scarring.
+If you do need surgery, the procedures are so advanced that you will be left with little scarring.

 “Surgeons understand that women want to be able to move on with their lives after surgery and procedures leaving more cosmetically acceptable scars will help with that.
 And if a mastectomy is necessary, reconstruction surgery for some women can take place at the same time, which all helps reduce the psychological trauma.”